Double Wire-O/Twin Loop | GBC or Plastic Comb Binding | Post Bind | Terminology

 This is a term for signatures assembled inside one another in the proper sequence for binding.
 It differs from gathered signatures in which signatures are stacked next to each other in the proper sequence for binding.
 It is also called inset.

-The gouging of grooves (commonly 1/4″ wide) in the spine of a book block in preparation for adhesive during the perfect binding process.
+The gouging of grooves (commonly ¼ -inch wide) in the spine of a book block in preparation for adhesive during the perfect binding process.
 These notches help improve durability and binding of the innermost pages.

 This is a term for a book, booklet or catalog in which the bound spine is on the shorter dimension.

-This is when a book cover is larger than the pages it encloses.
+This is when a book cover that is larger than the pages it encloses.

 This is the total number of pages, including blanks and printed pages without numbers, which a publication contains.
 Also called extent.